Ankur-Kumar-4/stories-Arabia-landingPage/README.md

    Method: POST
    Description: Handles the referral process.
 Takes the friend's name and Gmail address and sends a referral email.

-3. Testimonials API
-   Endpoint: /api/testimonials
-   Method: GET
-   Description: Fetches user testimonials and returns them to be rendered in card format.

 ### Deployment